michigan224/OnBot/README.rst

   I would see the message 'who's on?' from someone.
 It does have that functionality now and will respond with a helpful, although slightly rude, message informing the asker who is on and what they are doing.
 Although the bots main purpose is still this, my friends and I have been able to come up with additional functionality.

+| Added the ability for my friend to check the status of his car that he ordered.
+Uses a GET request to fetch the status
+  then displays in a simple manner.

 | I built a `NAS <https://en.wikipedia.org/wiki/Network-attached_storage>`_ that runs `Unraid <https://unraid.net/>`_ \
   which I use to store files and run dockers or VMs.
 I use an application called `Plex <https://www.plex.tv/>`_ to host movies that I own or